sirexeclp/join-zoom/README.md

 ## Install

 Requirements are listed in the `requirements.txt`.
-The need to be installed for the script to run.
+They have to be installed, with `pip3 install -r requirements.txt`, for the script to run.

 ## Config